-The design, construction and installation of swimming pools, spas and their safety barriers are subject to strict building requirements.
+The design, construction and installation of swimming pools, spas and their safety barriers is subject to strict building requirements.
 Pool owners also have ongoing legal obligations to maintain their safety barriers at all times.

 “Designing the pool fence can be sometimes be overlooked but it really is the most important safety device for pool owners,” says Craig.

-There are two basic options for pool fencing
+There are two basic options for pool fencing.